Point of Sale

 You’ve got Nathan, who’s always late; Jodi, who keeps seating the wrong sections; Alex, who never buses his tables; Alice and Will, in a power struggle for bar manager; and all the while, you’re balancing your FOH vision, while trying to be on the same page with the head chef.

 Being a restaurant manager is a constant balancing act.
 While you bleed customer service, the fabric of your being is stitched together by the need to manage people.
 But just because you’re a people person doesn’t mean you’re a people pleaser.
-There are many ways to manage, to teach, and to run a tight ship, a smooth line, all while ensuring exceptional customer service.
+There are many restaurant management books that teach ways to manage and run a tight ship, a smooth line, all while ensuring exceptional customer service.

 In a landmark study on leadership, psychologist Daniel Goleman outlined six management styles drawn from over 3000 mid-level managers.
 Here, we’ll apply them to the restaurant industry and determine where each style works… and where they fall short.